blockchainsllc/in3-docs/docs/api-java.md

    }
 }
 ```

 #### Sending Transactions

-In order to send, you need a signer.
+To send, you need a signer.
 The SimpleWallet class is a basic implementation that can be used.

 ```c
 package in3;